Blog

 Run a virtual business?
 Outsource your accounting to claim these tax benefits

-If you’re running a home-based business or a virtual storefront, you have access to multiple tax credits and deductions that can significantly reduce your tax liability each year — if you know how to apply them.
+Suppose you’re running a home-based business or a virtual storefront.
+In that case, you can access multiple tax credits and deductions that can significantly reduce your tax liability each year — if you know how to apply them.
+For instance, you could potentially deduct a portion of your home’s rent or mortgage, utility bills, and even internet expenses.
 But without a knowledgeable accounting team on your side, these benefits are easy to miss!
-And the chances of misclaiming your deductions and racking up tax penalties is high.
+And the chances of wrongly claiming your deductions and raising tax penalties are high.

 Schedule a call today